thatgirlAm/sky_denied_WEB_APP/README.md

 - Laravel 12 for the back-end
 - PostGre for the Database

+# Containerizing the web application

+Both the frontend and the backend have been dockerized and there is a peculiar way of building the whole project because

 # What have been made?
 - Header: entirely functional
 - Footer: almost entirely functional, TODO: add links for terms of use and privacy policy